Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2group.md

 - Provide your 2 - 3 topic ideas
 - Be prepared to answer some questions:
-    - How will your program gather required input?
+    - How will your program gather required **input**?
-    - How will your program accomplish its requirements?
-    - What output will be presented?
+    - What **output** will be presented?
-    - What arguments or options will be included?
-    - What aspects of development do you think will present the most challenge?
+    - What kind of **processing** will be required to turn input into output?
-- Provide a plan for completion, and a method for dividing the work:
-    - What research will be required to make things work?
+    - Are there things you don't know yet?
+What will you have to research?
-    - Identify functions that _need_ to be complete before other parts will work.
-    - Who will write these functions?
-Who will work on the main block?
-    - How will you test your work?
-    - How much progress do you hope to have made by next week?
-By the end of week 2?

-This meeting will be a dialogue, since there might be some changes or suggestions that come up during our initial meeting.
+We will approve a topic and define the **Minimum Viable Product** (MVP) for the assignment.
+There will probably be some changes or suggestions that come up during our initial meeting.
 It's not necessary to **get everything right on the first try**, projects often go longer than expected!
 But you should have at least thought about some of these questions.

 Once you have gotten approval for your script, you will get access to your repository for development. **Include the description, overview and summary of the above questions** inside your repository's `README.md` file.